TouhKa/Exploring_FL/README.md

 # TFF

-Comparison of TFF and normal TF
+Comparison of TFF and normal TF for dataset 1, 2 and 3.
+Please update the name and number of label classes for the desired record according to the [config](https://github.com/TouhKa/Exploring_FL/blob/main/config/config.json)